zilishen/documentation/content/nms/adm/troubleshooting.md

 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "This topic describes possible issues users might encounter when using App Delivery Manager.
+description: "This topic describes possible issues users might encounter when using NGINX Management Suite App Delivery Manager.
 When possible, suggested workarounds are provided."
 # Assign weights in increments of 100
 weight:
 toc: true